kynan/fenics-at-imperial-2012/slides.md

 ## In combination, they

-* raise the level ob abstraction and incorporate domain-specific knowledge
+* raise the level of abstraction and incorporate domain-specific knowledge
 * decouple problem domains from their efficient implementation on different hardware
 * capture design spaces and open optimisation spaces
 * enable reuse of code generation and optimisation expertise and tool chains